 The block of code after the list of parameters of sendAsynchronousRequest() is the code being called when the API sends back a response and the connection is closed.
 The data object is the content of the API response, as an NSData object.
 This is necessary since it is not a guarantee that the API will always return JSON: the service being called could deliver an image or other binary file, which we will have to handle as necessary.
 For the purpose of this chapter we will assume that our responses are always JSON strings, and our code will handle the response accordingly.

-The other side of async calls is that we do not have direct control over their flow - once launched, we need to provide a handler for the response async call was triggered as the result of a button click, your code needs to disable that button action to prevent duplicate calls from happening until a valid response has been received, and the data has been successfully processed.
+The other side of async calls is that we do not have direct control over their flow—once launched, we need to provide a handler for the response async call that was triggered as the result of a button click.
+Your code needs to disable that button action to prevent duplicate calls from happening until a valid response has been received and the data has been successfully processed.

 Using callbacks as parameters